Formatting a spreadsheet for import

 Our templates contain columns for the most common fields (name, address, phone, etc), but you might have additional fields to import.
 In this case, you can modify the template to add additional columns:

-If you need to add tags (e.g. for specific products carried), just add an additional column to the template for each tag you plan to use.
-In each row, type Yes in the tag column if the tag applies to that store, otherwise leave the tag column blank.
+If you need to apply search filters to your locations (e.g. for specific products carried), just add an additional column to the template for each filter you've created in your account.
+In each row, type Yes in the filter column if the filter applies to that store, otherwise leave the filter column blank (adding "No" is also fine).

-For example, if you had tags for "Open 24 Hours" and "Free WiFi", your file might look like this:
+For example, if you had filters for "Open 24 Hours" and "Free WiFi", your file might look like this:

-Please be sure to create the tags in your account before starting the import process.
+Please be sure to create the filters in your account before starting the import process.

 Importing custom fields